 - Preheat the oven to 180°C. Line a large baking tray with parchment paper and dry the chickpeas well.
 Discard any skins and place them on the tray spread in an even layer.

 - Bake for 30 minutes, shaking them every 10 minutes.
-Mix together the seasonings in a bowl.
+Mix together the seasonings and oil in a bowl.